fzago-cray/liblustre/README.md

 other file need to be included. \<lustre/lustre.h\> will itself include
 \<lustre/lustre\_user.h\>, but that file cannot be included directly.

-The library itself includes \<lustre/lustre.h\>, but also "lustre\_internal.h" which contains various definitions and helpers that are needed for the library but need not be exported, such as private structures, ioctls definitions, ...
+The library itself includes \<lustre/lustre.h\>, but also "internal.h" which contains various definitions that are needed for the library but need not be exported, such as private structures, ioctls definitions, ...

 No application should communicate directly with lustre, through ioctls for instance.
 Instead simple functions must be provided.